Challenge Open Access

 Please do not submit analysis of this year's Challenge data to other conferences or journals until after CinC 2016 has taken place, so the competitors are able to discuss the results in a single forum.
 We expect a special issue from the journal Physiological Measurement to follow the conference and encourage all entrants (and those who missed the opportunity to compete or attend CinC 2016) to submit extended analyses and articles to that issue, taking into account the publications and discussions at CinC 2016.

 Heart sound recordings were sourced from several contributors around the world, collected at either a clinical or nonclinical environment, from both healthy subjects and pathological patients.
 The Challenge training set consists of five databases (A through E) containing a total of 3,126 heart sound recordings, lasting from 5 seconds to just over 120 seconds.
 You can browse these files, or download the entire training set as a zip archive (169 MB).
+Updated classification and signal quality annotations for the training set are available in the Files section under annotations/updated.

 In each of the databases, each record begins with the same letter followed by a sequential, but random number.
 Files from the same patient are unlikely to be numerically adjacent.
 The training and test sets have each been divided so that they are two sets of mutually exclusive populations (i.e., no recordings from the same subject/patient were are in both training and test sets).
 Moreover, there are two data sets that have been placed exclusively in either the training or test databases (to ensure there are ‘novel’ recording types and to reduce overfitting on the recording methods).
 Both the training set and the test set may be enriched after the close of the unofficial phase.
 The test set is unavailable to the public and will remain private for the purpose of scoring.